Join us for the second annual Juneteenth Celebration at the museum. Connect with activities, music, dance, demonstrations, art, and history.

 The Black Archives of Mid-America in Kansas City

 Classroom 4, Nelson-Atkins Building

-View historical photographs highlighting African Americans in times of war presented by Geri Sanders, Black Archives Archivist.
+View historical photographs and artifacts highlighting African Americans in times of war presented by Geri Sanders, Black Archives Archivist.

 Discussions with Museum Guides